-The large intestine is the part of the digestive system whose role is to absorb remaining nutrients and water.
+The large intestine is the part of the digestive system whose role is to absorb water, then eliminate solid waste.

-As food moves from the small intestine into the large intestine, any remaining nutrients that have not already been absorbed will be absorbed in the large intestine.
-Any water and undigested materials that remain within the large intestine will be removed as waste i.e. fecal matter.
+Recall that food is converted into chyme in the stomach--going from solid to a soupy mix.
+As food moves from the small intestine into the large intestine, much of the water that was added to the solid food to make more easily digested must be reabsorbed.
+Any undigested materials that remain within the large intestine will be removed as waste, i.e., fecal matter.

-The ilium of the small intestine is the part where the small intestine connects with the large intestine.
-Also, down at the bottom of the large intestine near where it meets the small intestine, there is a little appendage protruding out known as the appendix.
+The ileum of the small intestine is the part where the small intestine connects with the large intestine.
+Also, at the bottom of the large intestine near where it meets the small intestine, there is a little appendage protruding out known as the appendix.

 The appendix is a part of the large intestine that stores B and T cells within lymph nodules.
 Its purpose is to attack and kill any parasites that are in the food at this point as it reaches this part of the large intestine.

-As food moves through the small intestine it moves toward the ascending colon.
+As food moves through the small intestine, it moves toward the ascending colon.
 Muscle contractions stimulated by hormones will help to move the material through the large intestine.
-Water and any remaining nutrients will be absorbed, until finally you get down towards the rectum, where you have waste build up.
+Water and any remaining minerals will be absorbed until finally, you get down towards the rectum, where you have waste build up.

 Source: THIS WORK IS ADAPTED FROM SOPHIA AUTHOR AMANDA SODERLIND